mina-andrawis/EthWager/README.md

 * Project consists of a single page application with different subgrids ✔️
 * Tabs include: Home, My Account, Developed by Mina (link github) ✔️
 * Create a homepage with a scrollable grid that allows users to browse the top 10 most popular etherium nft projects on OpenSea ✔️
-* Grid will show project name, current floor price,total volume,  age of project, and whether it has gone up or down in the last 30 days ✔️
+* Grid will show project name, current floor price,total volume,  age of project, and whether volume has gone up or down in the last 30 days ✔️
 * Allow users to click each gridbox and open a new page that allows them to choose the following: ✔️
 * Bullish or bearish ? ✔️
 * When shall this wager expire?
 15 days?
 30 days? ✔️